 In SOLIDWORKS Plastics 2019 designers will now have the geometry based mesh control which is similar to auto mesh but instead of meshing the overall part, and having to compromise your values because of the size of the mesh you will now be able to mesh a specific geometry feature.

 I hope you enjoyed this look at what’s new in SOLIDWORKS 2019.
-In part two, we’ll be covering even more new capabilities.
+In part two, we cover even more new capabilities.
 Stay tuned!

 About the Author